Kennedy Simon (sprinter)

 Kennedy Simon (born 12 February 2000) is an American athlete who competes as a sprinter.
 She won a bronze medal in the mixed 4x400 metres relay at the 2022 World Athletics Championships, held in Eugene, Oregon.

 Early life

 From Atlanta, Georgia Simon attended Westlake High School before attending the University of Texas.

 Career

 Simon won on a bronze medal in the 2022 World Athletics Championships – Mixed 4 × 400 metres relay alongside Allyson Felix, Elija Godwin and Vernon Norwood.

+Running for the University of Texas, she was one of a quartet, along with Julien Alfred, Rhasidat Adeleke, and Valery Tobias, that broke the collegiate record in the sprint medley, running 3:36.10 in April 2023 at the Texas Relays.